-Increasingly, in recent years, non-clergy leaders are participating in Extraordinary Leadership Seminars.
-They report with excitement the same benefits as the clergy: the ability to manage themselves in their growing organizations' emotional challenges as well as guidelines for leading themselves and their organizations to better overall functioning.
+Increasingly, in recent years, non-clergy leaders have participated in Extraordinary Leadership Seminars.
+They reported with excitement the same benefits as the clergy: the ability to manage themselves in their growing organizations' emotional challenges, as well as guidelines for leading themselves and their organizations to better overall functioning.

 In addition to the seminars, the Center produces teaching materials such as textbooks, popular books, and papers on various aspects of Bowen family systems theory.
-Its faculty members are available and active in speaking at various events from churches and other institutions.
+Its faculty members are available and active in speaking at various events.

 Home | Announcements